Who

 Elevational Generalism

-Most Andean birds share narrow elevational ranges thought to be set by a combination of biological and environmental factors.
-Very few species inhabit wide elevational ranges.
+Most Andean birds inhabit narrow elevational ranges thought to be set by a combination of biological and environmental factors.
+Very few species inhabit more than 3,000 meters in elevation.
 Those that do must compensate for large shifts in temperture, UV exposure, and the partial pressure of oxygen.
 Are these exceptional species physiologically adapting in the face of gene flow or are plastic and behavioral responses allowing them to persist across diverse environmental conditions and preventing them from specializing on narrower elevation zones?

-We found in Gadek et al. 2017 that elevational generalists are either in the process of diversifying, expanding across the gradient, or undertaking seasonal or resource-pulse driven elevational migration, and that elevational generalism is an unstable and emphemoral condtion.
+In Gadek et al. 2017 I found that elevational generalists are either in the process of diversifying, expanding across the gradient, or undertaking seasonal or resource-pulse driven elevational migration, and that elevational generalism is an unstable and ephemeral condition.

 Conceptual Figure